 What makes you well?
-We’re looking for paid community researchers in West Bank.
+We’re building a community wellbeing data hub in Widnes.

 The support we’re provided by the NHS, Councils and other community organisations is designed using information they hold about us.
-But are they using the right information to understand what we need and make good decisions?
+But are they using the right information to understand what we need?

 How do they know we’re well?

 Generally, it’s made up of things like: smoking rates, how physically fit people are, whether people are out of work due to illness. and even how long people live.
 Organisations around us collect all this information to guide how they invest in and design local services and support.

 Now those factors that determine whether you’re ‘well’ come from experts who work in research, medicine, social sciences – people who’ve pulled together information over decades and decided ‘this is what it means to be well’.
 That feels a bit odd though, doesn’t it?

 At the Civic Data Cooperative we want to make what you think about data matter, so we ran a test project to help direct how this data is used.

 We recruited 15 community residents to talk to the people around them, helping us to find out what ‘feeling well’ means to Widnes.
 Let’s be clear from the outset, that question has no right or wrong answers – we wanted to know what makes people feel good and happy, what makes their lives feel like it’s going well.

 We trained our community residents in how to do research including things like listening skills, research methods, and wellbeing concepts.